panniru/url_parser/README.md

 Major Modules are:
 * Controllers:

-  Contains the controllers which accepts the REST API calls
+  Contains controllers which accepts the REST API calls and provides JSON response.
 * Models:

   Contains two models which are `Url` and `UrlContent`.